dolwinf/liri-node-app/README.md

 <hr>

 <h2> Project overview</h2>
-LIRI is a command line Node app that takes in user input and returns data from the following APIs: Bandsintown, Spotify and OMDb.
+LIRI is a command line Node app that takes in user input and returns data from the following APIs: Bandsintown, Spotify and OMDB.
 <hr>

 <h2> How it works </h2>